 DeSantis meets with hospital CEOs as Fla. breaks hospitalization record again

-Florida Gov. Ron DeSantis was hosting a virtual roundtable discussion with hospital CEOs Wednesday -- the same day Florida broke another record for COVID-19 hospitalizations.
+Florida Gov. Ron DeSantis hosted a virtual roundtable discussion with hospital CEOs Wednesday -- the same day Florida broke another record for COVID-19 hospitalizations.

-That total represents 22.56% of total inpatient beds.
-These numbers are based on 232 hospitals reporting.
+That total represents 22.56% of total in-patient beds.
+The numbers are based on 232 hospitals reporting.

+But the consensus among the doctors and medical professionals who participated in Wednesday morning's discussion was that, although there is a spike in cases, it is not as drastic as last summer's numbers.

+They stressed the importance of the COVID-19 vaccine as the best method in the fight against the delta variant.

 Last year, Florida hit its previous peak on July 23, with 10,170 hospitalizations.